camicroscope/caMicroscope/docs/README.md

 # caMicroscope
 caMicroscope is a HTML5 image viewer optimized for large bio-medical image data viewing, with a strong emphasis on cancer pathology.
 This guide has sections for different kinds of use of the platform.
-[User Guide](#user-guide) covers the basics on how to use caMicroscope viewer. nanoBorb](#nanoborb) covers nanoBorb, the version of caMicroscope designed as a standalone application for individual users without a server.
+[User Guide](#user-guide) covers the basics on how to use caMicroscope viewer. [nanoBorb](#nanoborb) covers nanoBorb, the version of caMicroscope designed as a standalone application for individual users without a server.
 [Hosted Setup](#hosted-setup) covers how to set up caMicroscope for multiple users on a server.
 [Developer Guide](#developer-guide) covers the broad strokes on how to add new functionality to caMicroscope.

 # User Guide
 UNDER CONSTRUCTION